Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 Note: Where you have an existing permit for an eligible configuration, select the ‘AMEND' application button, which will require the permit number to be entered.
 Follow the prompts to add the additional routes required.

 Step 1 - Click the green ‘SELECT CONFIGURATION’ button and select the 'Custom build your own' menu drop-down.
-Select the ‘Custom Road Train’ as your 'Application type' before you add your components.
+Select the ‘Custom Road Train’ or 'Custom B-double' as your 'Application type' before you add your components.
 Select the 'ADD COMPONENT' to create the relevant reference vehicle for which you are applying.
+If you need to amend any components, for example, the dolly, click on the component image and select the number of axles from the drop-down menu.

 Step 2 - Once the correct configuration is selected, click on the ‘OVERALL' tab and go to ‘Configuration, mass and dimensions.'
 The vehicle type will require the following vehicle details: